rdelena/Pokemon-API/README.md

 - Damage will be using this template cut from the damage formula, simplified to create some kind of damage.

 ![Damage Formula for this program](/img/simple-damage-formula.jpg)

+- Due to time constraints I was not able to implement everything I wanted to add for now.
+I stuck with the simple battle formula of removing HP by their attack power.